wix/import-cost/README.md

 # Import Cost VSCode Extension

 This extension will display inline in the editor the size of the imported package.
-The extension utilizes webpack with UglifyJSPlugin in order to detect the imported size.
+The extension utilizes webpack with babili-webpack-plugin in order to detect the imported size.
 ![Example Image](https://file-gwpnofjfte.now.sh/Screen%20Shot%202017-07-15%20at%202.13.55%20PM.png)

 ## Features